Utz Brands (NYSE:UTZ) Releases FY 2021 Earnings Guidance

-Utz Brands (NYSE:UTZ) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $0.550-$0.600 for the period, compared to the Thomson Reuters consensus estimate of $0.690.
+Utz Brands (NYSE:UTZ) updated its FY 2021 earnings guidance on Thursday.
+The company provided EPS guidance of $0.550-$0.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.690.
 The company issued revenue guidance of $1.16 billion-$1.16 billion, compared to the consensus revenue estimate of $1.16 billion.

-Utz Brands (NYSE:UTZ) last issued its quarterly earnings results on Wednesday, August 11th.
-The company reported $0.13 EPS for the quarter, missing analysts’ consensus estimates of $0.14 by ($0.01).
-Sell-side analysts forecast that Utz Brands will post 0.67 EPS for the current year.

-UTZ has been the topic of several recent analyst reports.
-Zacks Investment Research lowered shares of Utz Brands from a hold rating to a sell rating in a report on Wednesday, June 30th.
-Stephens decreased their price target on shares of Utz Brands from $27.00 to $23.00 and set an overweight rating for the company in a research note on Friday.
-Citigroup decreased their price target on shares of Utz Brands from $30.00 to $28.00 and set a buy rating for the company in a research note on Friday, May 14th.
-Finally, decreased their price target on shares of Utz Brands from $30.00 to $28.00 and set a buy rating for the company in a research note on Friday, May 14th.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and seven have given a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and an average price target of $25.79.
+A number of equities analysts have weighed in on the company.
+Stephens reduced their price objective on Utz Brands from $27.00 to $23.00 and set an overweight rating for the company in a research note on Friday, August 13th.
+Citigroup reduced their price target on Utz Brands from $30.00 to $28.00 and set a buy rating for the company in a research report on Friday, May 14th.
+Zacks Investment Research downgraded Utz Brands from a hold rating to a sell rating in a report on Wednesday, June 30th.
+Finally, dropped their price objective on shares of Utz Brands from $30.00 to $28.00 and set a buy rating on the stock in a research note on Friday, May 14th.
+One analyst has rated the stock with a sell rating, four have assigned a hold rating and seven have given a buy rating to the company.
+The stock presently has an average rating of Buy and a consensus price target of $25.79.

 Utz Brands Company Profile